Last updated September 9, 2022

 The interfaces, application programming interfaces (APIs), and other technologies available through open.epic represent a subset of the interoperability technology that Epic offers to support the access, exchange, and use of electronic health information and other data.
 Other value-added APIs, technologies, and services may be available under different terms through different processes and programs.

 For Epic Community Members

-- Some interoperability technology made available on open.epic may require an Epic Community Member to license additional functionality or build additional workflows, so where possible please help our mutual customers avoid surprises by working closely with them and directing them to Epic with any questions related to Epic software.
+- Some interoperability technology made available through open.epic requires an Epic Community Member to have a license to other functionality or build additional workflows.
+Where possible, please help our mutual customers avoid surprises by working closely with them and directing them to Epic with any questions related to Epic software.

 - Direct access to Epic’s software (including an Epic Community Member’s system) is not needed to develop, test, deploy, or support your product or service.
 You can test your product or service through the open.epic sandbox or by working with a particular Epic Community Member.
 Direct access to Epic’s software can be granted only with approval from both an Epic Community Member and Epic.

 The following additional terms apply to all users of the Materials and of this website, except that a Community Member’s use of any Materials related to the open.epic Components is instead governed by the open.epic API Subscription Agreement.